almasry/almasry/README.md

 I'm an Engineer by heart, and an Entrepreneur by spirit.

-I've always had a knack for looking beyond the horizons, fueling my passion for bringing a visionary perspective into the technical world.

 💻 A golang (Go), concurrency and parallel computing aficionado and software architecture enthusiast at heart, I enjoy crafting sophisticated solutions to intricate problems.

 🚀 Leveraging the transformative power of data and Ml/DL, I help businesses scale, innovate, and discover unexplored territories.